 Many modern Coastguard services no longer maintain visual watch from fixed stations.
+However, because Deleted: August 2016

-However, because stations were usually situated so as to have a commanding view and may therefore be visually prominent and make good fixing marks, the buildings may still be encoded as Building or Landmark.
+S-101 Annex A March 2017 Version 0.0.2 stations were usually situated so as to have a commanding view and may therefore be visually prominent and make good fixing marks, the buildings may still be encoded as Building or Landmark.

 - The Coastguard Station must only be used to describe the function of the coastguard station, independent of the building or structure itself.
-If it is required to encode the building or structure in which the coastguard station operates, it must be done using an appropriate feature (e.g. Building, Landmark). - Maritime Rescue and Coordination Centres (MRCC) are part of a constantly manned communications watch system.
+If it is required to encode the building or structure in which the coastguard station operates, it must be done using an appropriate feature (for example Building, Landmark). - Maritime Rescue and Coordination Centres (MRCC) are part of a constantly manned communications watch system.
 If it is required to encode a MRCC, it should be done using Coastguard Station, with the Boolean attribute is MRCC = True.
-The name of the station may be populated using the complex attribute feature name (sub-attribute name), e.g. MRCC Swansea. - Each VHF-channel should be indicated, using the attribute communication channel (see clause X.X).
+The name of the station may be populated using the complex attribute feature name (sub-attribute name), for example MRCC Swansea. - Each VHF-channel should be indicated, using the attribute communication channel (see clause X.X).